-Expected revenues from the CDBG program include repayments for funding loaned through the Housing Rehabilitation Loan program and other revitalization efforts.
+Expected revenues from the CDBG program include repayments for funding loaned through the Housing Rehabilitation program, First Time Home Buyer program, and other revitalization efforts.
 The City expects to receive approximately \$75,000 to \$300,000+ in repayments for the upcoming fiscal year and this funding will be reprogrammed for programs identified herein.
 The City will not receive proceeds for Section 108 loan guarantees, surplus funds from urban renewal settlements, or float-funded activities.